Seed withdrawal, preparation and transport

 Only registered seedlots may be used for Crown land reforestation.
 These seedlots and their attributes are listed on SPAR.
 On the ground, we are transitioning from forest blocks harvested with a forest development plan under the Forest Practices Code (FPC) to blocks beginning to be harvested under forest stewardship plans under the Forest, Range and Practices Act (FRPA).

-Requests for seedlings may be made against registered seed by the respective owner(s) or other agencies if the seed is identified as surplus.
+Requests for seedlings may be made using registered seed by the respective owner(s) or other agencies if the seed is identified as surplus.
 Seed listed on SPAR as surplus is available to other agencies.

-Non-ministry Use of a Ministry Seedlot
+Non-ministry use of a ministry seedlot

 The Tree Seed Centre will invoice the purchaser for the cost of the seed and requested services after the seed has been shipped to the nursery using the current fee schedule.
 For B.C.
 Timber Sales-owned seed, invoices will come directly from that organization.